mantoni/min-webdriver/README.md

   allowed for `file://` URLs
 - Error: `access to the Indexed Database API is denied in this context`
 - localStorage being inaccessible.
+- iOS Simulator does not report anything: Set `asyncPolling: false`

 #### Usage with Microsoft Edge browser